marciogualtieri/DropBoxWebClient/README.md

     OK
     Destroying test database for alias 'default' ('file:memorydb_default?mode=memory&cache=shared')...

 I'm using Python unittest.
-Specifically for mocking the Dropbox API, so a live connection to Dropbox isn't required, I'm unittest.mock.
+Specifically for mocking the Dropbox API, so a live connection to Dropbox isn't required, I'm using unittest.mock.